Mickey Leland Environmental Internship Program

 You must meet all internship requirements to be eligible to participate.

-- You must be an undergraduate student and have completed at least 60 semester hours at the end of the spring 2016 semester or be a current graduate student enrollee.
-This internship program is open to BOTH undergraduate AND graduate students.
+- You must be an undergraduate student and have completed at least 60 semester hours at the end of the spring 2017 semester or be a current graduate student enrollee.
+This internship program is open to eligible undergraduate AND graduate students enrolled at an accredited educational institution in Texas, across the United States, or outside of the United States.

 - You must be enrolled full time during the current spring semester and have a minimum academic grade point average of 2.0 on a 4.0 scale at the time of application.